msi-ris/Tutorials/rnaseq_cmd.md

 - GTF/GFF (GFF3)

     Holds genomic feature annotations, like gene models.
-These formats are somewhat loosely defined, but variants from databases such as NCBI or Ensembl should be handled well by genomics analysis programs.
+These formats are somewhat loosely defined, but files from databases such as NCBI or Ensembl should be handled well by genomics analysis programs.
 The information stored in a GTF or GFF includes each feature's boundaries, type (gene, CDS, TF binding site, etc), strand, name, and any parent/child